jorgegorka/svelte-router/README.md

   // do your checks here and return true or false
 }

-{ name: 'admin', component: Admin, layout: PrivateLayout, onlyIf: { guard: userIsAdmin, failure: '/login} }
+{ name: 'admin', component: Admin, layout: PrivateLayout, onlyIf: { guard: userIsAdmin, redirect: '/login} }
 ```

 **onlyIf**: An object to conditionally render a route.
 If guard returns true then route is rendered.
-If guard is false it redirects to _failure_.
+If guard is false it redirects to _redirect_.

 Routes can contain as many nested routes as needed.